 The New Jersey Economic Development Authority (NJEDA) is an independent, self-supporting state entity that offers a broad range of financing programs, real estate development tools and technical support to stimulate business development, job creation and community revitalization in New Jersey.

-The NJEDA helps small, medium and large companies as well as not-for-profit organizations to build new facilities, purchase equipment and develop new products.
-It also offers incentives to companies to relocate and expand in New Jersey and encourage investments in areas of the state that have been economically or environmentally depressed.
+The NJEDA helps small, medium and large companies as well as not-for-profit organizations build new facilities, purchase equipment and develop new products.
+It also offers incentives to companies to relocate and expand in New Jersey and encourages investments in areas of the state that have been economically or environmentally depressed.
+Additionally, funding resources are available to assist Superstorm Sandy-affected businesses during the recovery process.

 For an overview of how the NJEDA can assist your organization, visit www.njeda.com.
 For specific information on the goals (and related programs) established in New Jersey’s Energy Master Plan, visit www.nj.gov/njbusiness/financing/clean/.